Are Floss Picks Better Than Regular Floss?

 Bacteria entering the bloodstream increases your risk of having a heart attack or a stroke.
 It makes your blood sugar hard to regulate if diabetic and increases the risk of premature birth if pregnant.
 It’s also been linked to lung diseases and certain cancers.

-There’s also been studies linking mouth bacteria to Alzheimer’s disease!
+There have also been studies linking mouth bacteria to Alzheimer’s disease!
 The mouth really is the gateway to the body.

 Floss pick design